automata-network/automata-linux/README.md

 - Additionally, if you wish to load local images, simply put the `.tar` files for the container images into the `workload/` directory itself.
 This will be automatically detected in the VM's boot process and loaded.

 ### Updating the workload on the Disk Image
-After you config the  `workload/` folder. please use following cmd to update the workload in the image:
+After you configure the `workload/` folder.
+Please use the following cmd to update the workload in the image:
 - Ensure the disk already exists.
 - Modify the files in workload/ folder.
 - Run the following command: